 - The D&D Basic Rules.
 This PDF document is available for free on the Wizards of the Coast website.
 It contains all the basic rules of the game, and you can create a character with it.
 Additional options for characters are available in the fifth edition Player's Handbook (PHB), and other resources listed under Character Creation, below. - Character Sheet.
-There will be official Halls of Heroes character sheets but players can use any D&D character sheet they want. - An Adventure Logsheet.
-This can be formatted logsheet or any paper where you need to keep track the same information each session of play.
-You will need to track experiences, gold, downtime, renown, magic items, and notes to keep your character up to date.
+Players can use any D&D character sheet they want. - An Adventure Logsheet.
+This can be formatted logsheet or any paper where you track the same information each session of play.
+You will need to track experiences, gold, downtime, renown, magic items, story awards, and notes to keep your character up to date.